 How digitizing data can benefit the farm

 Finding value in digitizing data can be a challenge for some farmers.
-Yet digital data offers many applications, according to Marty Seymour, FCC Director of Industry and Stakeholder Relations.
+Yet digital data offers many applications, according to Marty Seymour, Director, Industry Relations.

 “Electronic data can be used to make agronomic decisions and assist with accounting practices and record-keeping,” Seymour says.
 It creates a history of activities from seeding time to fertilizer application and a variety of harvest data.
 With livestock, it can create a digital history throughout an animal’s life.